floooh/sokol-samples/README.md

 |Windows|[![Build status](https://ci.appveyor.com/api/projects/status/3jxh6gi272i5jd84/branch/master?svg=true)](https://ci.appveyor.com/project/floooh/sokol-samples/branch/master)|
 |OSX|[![Build Status](https://travis-ci.org/floooh/sokol-samples.svg?branch=master)](https://travis-ci.org/floooh/sokol-samples)|

+## Public Service Announcements

+- **27-Mar-2018**: The Dear Imgui fips wrapper has recently been moved to a new repository at https://github.com/fips-libs/fips-imgui and updated to the latest ImGui version which required some code changes.
+If you already had checked out sokol-samples, perform the following steps to udpate:
+    1. delete the fips-imgui directory
+    2. in the sokol-samples directory, run **./fips fetch**

 ## How to build

 Make sure that the following tools are in the path.
 Exact versions shouldn't